Why customer loyalty is different than customer satisfaction

 Customer Loyalty Flowchart

 Notice that the same brand can have different loyalty outcomes in the channel because of the purchase experience.
-Customers may leave unsatisfied which in turn can taint their view of your brand.
+Customers may leave unsatisfied which can taint their view of your brand.

 This extra layer of interaction causes a complication in measuring and maintaining consistent experiences and satisfaction levels in customer loyalty.